brekk/raconteur-scribe/README.coffee.md

 We can easily reference any of those properties in our template later using Crier module, but more on that shortly.

-Here's an example of using the Scribe module.
+Here's an example of using the scribe module.

     scribe = require('raconteur').scribe
     file = "./example-post.md"